What the rest of the world can learn from how the luxury fragrance market uses language

 Frederic Malle is a perfumier who celebrates the ‘noses’ behind the scents.
 Each fragrance has a ‘creator’, and each creator is worthy of a small biography on the website.
 By using stories to increase the perceived value of the creator, the brand increases the perceived value of the product.
 To accomplish this, the brand acts as a curator, talking in the 3rd person about the genius of each perfumer.

-A tip for the brand owner: You don’t have to rely on PR to elevate the reputation of your product designers.
-The language you use online and in-store to describe them frames people’s perception of them, and can create a magical aura around them.
+A tip from the linguistic analysis to the brand owner: You don’t have to rely on PR to elevate the reputation of your product designers.
+The language you use online and in-store to describe them frames people’s perception of them and can create a magical aura around them.
 This makes anything they produce more valuable.

 A tip for your writers: don’t forget to tell the stories of the people in your brand, not just your products.